wildfly-extras/wildfly-camel-examples/camel-cdi/README.md

 -------------

 * Maven
-* An application server with JBoss Fuse installed
+* An application server with Red Hat Fuse installed

 Running the example
 -------------------